Fair Trade Campus

 How Does It Work?

-Any college or university can be designated a Fair Trade Campus once it has met a series of standards that fall within three distinct categories:
+Any college or university can be designated a Fair Trade Campus once it has met a series of requirements that fall within three distinct categories:

-Availability standards focus on the Fair Trade products that can be found on campus.
+1. Availability requirements focus on the Fair Trade products that can be found on campus.
 Some are very specific and measurable, setting clear targets for particular products, whereas others are more open and challenge the university push beyond the more specific standards.

 How To Apply?